0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 #### Comparisons/PTSD
 If you've experienced the OSCP, chances are you remember how hard it was to focus on the PDF or watch the provided videos.

-In my experience, I would try to force myself to ingest content, and do so at a rapid pace to keep up with my personal timelines (and expiring lab time).
+In my experience, I would try to force myself to ingest content, and do so at a rapid pace to keep up with my personal timelines (and expiring PWK lab time).

-Alternatively, I found myself actually _looking forward_ to ingesting the course content with CRTO, something that I've rarely been able to say in other learning efforts.
+Alternatively, with CRTO I found myself actually _looking forward_ to ingesting the course content, something that I've rarely been able to say in other learning efforts.

 ## Cobalt Strike
 <p align="center">
         <img src="/assets/images/crto/crto_cs.png" />
 </p>
-Lastly, it must be mentioned that Cobalt Strike is included within the lab environment.
+Lastly, it must be mentioned that Cobalt Strike (CS) is included within the lab environment.
 If you're like me, you've been dying to get your hands on this toolset for years.
 I found finally getting to use it to be extremely fun.

-Additionally, Rasta includes content on configuring Cobalt Strike to your needs (more on this later), which should help you kick start using it in the real world, should you have the ability to.
+Additionally, Rasta includes content on configuring CS to your needs (more on this later), which should help you kick start using it in the real world, should you have the ability to.

-As far as I'm aware, CRTO is the only (legal) way of getting a taste of the toolset apart from purchasing a license, so for those who are looking to get their hands dirty with it, the course is a great place to start.<br><br>
+As far as I'm aware, CRTO is the only (legal) way of getting a taste of using CS apart from purchasing a license.
+So if you've been looking to get their hands dirty with it, the course is a great place to start.<br><br>

 <center><h1>Cons of CRTO</h1></center><hr>